Who We Are

 Purna was introduced to the physical and spiritual benefits of water yoga here at Shanti Yoga Center.
 Completing Yoga Teachers Training from Sivananda Vedantic Centers in 2010, she returned to teach water yoga where her aim is to make each class a meditation through stretching, yoga poses, and breathing, so participants leave feeling refreshed and renewed.
 To make this effect more complete Purna was instrumental in the renovation of the water conditioning system created to avoid chemicals and secure an environmentally friendly and health promoting quality of water.
 Purna shares her journey as a physically challenged individual integrating her training and experience in both Western and Eastern medical systems along with her love for people and organizations from all walks of life.

-Honorary members are from the extended community that includes non-resident members of the School of Life, long time active participants of the different endeavors and those who have provided exceptional service for our projects and activities.
+Honorary members from the extended community are those who have been extraordinary friends and benefactors of the School of Life, long time active participants, or those who have provided exceptional service for our different endeavors.

 Dr. Prema Padmanaban